-The monthly mortgage insurance cost is the main drawback for many potential buyers.
-However, it’s possible to ditch your FHA mortgage insurance by refinancing to a conventional loan once you have 20% equity – so don’t think you’re stuck with it forever.
+The monthly mortgage insurance premiums (MIP) cost is the main drawback for many potential buyers.
+However, it’s possible to drop your FHA mortgage insurance by refinancing to a conventional loan once you have 20% equity — so don’t think you’re stuck with MIP forever.

 Thanks to their availability and lenient requirements, FHA loans are popular among first-time buyers looking to get a foot in the door.

 HFA loan FAQCheck your mortgage eligibility.
 Start here

 HFA Advantage is a mortgage program offered by Freddie Mac in partnership with local Housing Finance Authorities.
 These loans are typically more affordable than mainstream mortgage programs and may include down payment assistance.
 Fannie Mae has a similar program called HFA Preferred.

 Yep.
 A conventional mortgage is one that is not backed by the federal government.
 Although HFA loans are offered through local governments, they do not have federal backing like the FHA, VA, or USDA program.
 So they’re considered conventional.

 The main rules are that you need a credit score of 620, can comfortably afford the payments and have an income that’s low to moderate for the area where you’re buying.
 Specific eligibility requirements will vary by state and program, though.

 You have to put down at least 3% of the home’s purchase price.

 You bet!
 For some, that’s one of the biggest draws of the HFA loan program.
 You might be in line for a loan or grant (gift) worth thousands toward your down payment and perhaps closing costs.